bitwarden/passwordless-docs/src/guide/operations.md

 <!-- ### Register - Begin

-Internal - This API is used by the Passwordless Client JS library
+Internal - This API is used by the Passwordless client JavaScript library

 ```http
 POST https://apiv2.passwordless.dev/register/begin HTTP/1.1